Kennisoan/klim-gl-tools/README.md

 ## Installation

-You can install Klim’s GLUT Tools manually, or by using pip:
+You can install Klim’s GL Tools manually, or by using pip:
 ```bash
 pip3 install git+https://github.com/Kennisoan/klim-gl-tools.git
 ```